getodk/docs/odkx-src/trouble-shooting.rst

 Troubleshooting
 =====================

 In this guide, we cover the likely problems you *might* encounter installing and configuring the ODK-X basic tools.
-The ODK-X basic tools are ODK-X Services, ODK-X Tables and ODK-X Survey.
+The ODK-X basic tools are ODK-X Services, ODK-X Tables and `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_.

 Do ensure that you have followed all the instructions for installation stated in the :doc:`basics-install` page.